 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Sewing Machine Sectional Committee had been approved by the Mechanical Engineering Division Council.

 This standard was first published in 1982.
-The present revision has been taken up to incorporate modifications found necessary as a result of experience gained in the use of this standard.
+The present revision has been brought out to incorporate modifications found necessary as a result of experience gained in the use of this standard.
 Also, in this revision, the standard has been brought into the latest style and format of Indian Standards, and references to Indian Standards, wherever applicable have been updated.
 BIS certification marking clause has been modified to align with the revised Bureau of Indian Standards Act, 2016.

-The major changes in the standard are given below:
+The following major modifications have been incorporated of the revision of the standard:

 The dimension of the small hole diameter has been revised;

 The dimension of the feed lifting rock shaft cranks has been modified; and